Anusharajalakshme-ASICDesign/Anushaganesan-ASICdesign/README.md

 * **EDA Tools:** Design Compiler, Conformal, Formality, Spyglass, visualizer, Questa, Genus, Verdi.
 Proficient with Synopsys and cadence tools.

 ### 📈 Philosophy
-* I believe that **"Great Silicon starts with Rigorous RTL."** By bringing sign-off-level discipline (LEC/CDC) earlier into the design cycle, I help teams reduce re-spins and hit aggressive time-to-market targets.
+* I believe that **"Great Silicon starts with Rigorous RTL."** My focus is on shifting signoff-left—bringing CDC, LEC, power and constraint validation earlier in the RTL cycle to reduce iteration cycles and improve tapeout predictability.
 * I have developed my skills in listening, task delegation, conflict management, relationship building, and collaboration during my journey with Infineon and Microchip.
 * My future aspirations are rooted in a deep and continuous commitment to learning.
 I believe that true innovation and effective problem-solving stem from a curious mind that is always absorbing new information and embracing challenges.
 * I've personally grown from a learner to a mentor, and my long-term aspiration is to become a leader who can inspire others in my firm and community.
 I strongly believe that strong individual contributors can evolve into great leaders.